Master Services Agreement

 16.1 Entire agreement

 This Agreement, together with the Privacy Policy and any other documents expressly incorporated by reference, constitutes the entire agreement between the parties and supersedes any prior agreements or understandings.
+The terms of each PSP Partner apply to the Buyer in addition to this Agreement as set out in section 17.

 16.2 Variation